ccantoran/Verseux/README.md

 side.
 This card flip was made for all screen sizes.
 The tech used in this project was HTML, CSS and Javascript.

 # Optimizations
 Some optimizations that could be done would be to reduce and compress the images just a tad bit more.
 This would help the images load instanteously rather than having the user wait for the pictures to load.
+In addition I would also used deferred Javascript to have the page load quicker.

 # Lessons learned